 - In November 2021, France's Directorate General for Competition, Consumer Affairs and Repression of Fraud ("DGCCRF") issued an injunction delisting the Wish "App" from Google Play and the Apple App Store, and blocking Wish from appearing in Google, Bing and Qwant search results on the premise that unsafe products or products of poor quality are available for purchase on Wish.
 The injunction could expose ContextLogic to civil and criminal penalties.
 ContextLogic has challenged the injunction in court but to date the injunction has been upheld.
 ContextLogic continues to challenge the merits of the injunction and will pursue the matter in French Courts.
-The E-commerce Business believes there is a reasonable possibility of a material loss, however, a range of potential losses cannot be estimated at this time. - In December 2021, ContextLogic became aware that authorities in France charged ContextLogic with legal violations relating to ContextLogic's former practice and use of strikethrough pricing in France, ContextLogic's previous failure to translate into French listings and product details on ContextLogic's app and website, and ContextLogic's anti-counterfeiting policies and practices.
-ContextLogic disputes the charges, and a hearing is currently scheduled for March 2023.
-Any adverse outcome could result in payment of substantial fines, payments to allegedly impacted consumer groups, harm to E-commerce Business's reputation, loss of rights, or adverse changes to E-commerce Business's offerings or business practices in France.
-Any of these results could adversely affect E-commerce Business's business.
-In addition, defending claims may be costly and may impose a significant burden on E-commerce Business's management.
-E-commerce Business believes that the possibility of a loss is probable, and management has previously disclosed the matter, however, the total amount accrued remains immaterial. - As of December 31, 2023, in the opinion of management, there were no other legal contingency matters that arose in the ordinary course of business, either individually or in aggregate, that would have a material adverse effect on the financial position, results of operations, or cash flows of E-commerce Business.
+The E-commerce Business believes there is a reasonable possibility of a material loss, however, a range of potential losses cannot be estimated at this time. - As of December 31, 2023, in the opinion of management, there were no other legal contingency matters that arose in the ordinary course of business, either individually or in aggregate, that would have a material adverse effect on the financial position, results of operations, or cash flows of E-commerce Business.
 Given the unpredictable nature of legal proceedings, E-commerce Business bases its estimate on the information available at the time of the assessment.
 As additional information becomes available, E-commerce Business will reassess the potential liability and may revise the estimate.